piharpi/piharpi.com/_posts/2018-09-28-how-this-site-was-made.md

 ---
-title: Bagaimana blog ini dibuat
+title: How this site was born 👶
 date: 2018-09-28 09:45:47 +07:00
 modified: 2019-08-29 09:24:47 +07:00
 tags: [blog, netlify, jekyll, github]